 The next evolution in the constantly-changing marketing industry is the emergence of AI-related roles.
 A recent Nielsen study found that in 2021, 71% of marketers feel that having AI is vital for marketing tactics while 78% of marketing leaders plan on investing in AI this year.
 The next evolution of digital marketing isn’t approaching; it’s already here.

-My career path is an example of this changing landscape.
-I was previously a performance marketer for a digital media company and recently I brought this experience to a new role with Junction AI.
-Junction AI is an artificial intelligence & analytics platform that harnesses brand and user-generated content for data-driven insights.
+Any marketing professional’s career path will reflect this changing landscape.
+Performance marketers for digital media company will need to gain experience in the new AI world.
+At Junction AI as an artificial intelligence & analytics platform that harnesses brand and user-generated content for data-driven insights its central to our work.
 These insights are the future of the industry, they help explain what works and why, what audiences want, and what features and benefits are most in-demand with a specific audience.

 With this shift to a more data-driven approach, my process of unpacking insights and providing value to clients has changed.
-Below are three beginner tips that I found useful at the start of my journey into the world of AI:
+Below are three beginner tips that I found useful at the start of a marketer’s journey into the world of AI:

 Learn The Language Of AI & Simplify It